myFields-Mobile/myFields-ReportingApp/App/README.md

 ## Usage Model:

-The project is run using Apache Cordova.
+The project is run and built using Apache Cordova.
+The API for this project needs to up and running for this application to work.
+For information on setting up and using the API, please see https://github.com/myFields-Mobile/myFields-API/blob/master/README.md

-[comment]: # TODO: Add more description here.

 ## Testing: